List of NHL Teams & Arenas

 Fun Facts About NHL Teams & Arenas

-• The Montreal Canadiens hold the record for the most Stanley Cup titles (27).
+• The Montreal Canadiens hold the record for the most Stanley Cup titles (24 since 1917).

-• California and New York each contain the most NHL teams (3) out of any state.
+• California and New York each contain the most NHL teams (3) out of any US state.

 • The Boston Bruins joined the NHL in 1924, making them the first American team in the league.

-• The Seattle Kracken are the newest team in the league and will play their first game during the 2021-22 NHL season.
+• The Seattle Kracken are the newest team in the league and played their first game during the 2021-22 NHL season.

-• Montreal's Bell Centre is the largest arena in the NHL with a seating capacity of 21,302.
-Uniondale's Nassau Coliseum is the smallest arena with a seating capacity of 13,900.
+• Montreal's Bell Centre is the largest arena in the NHL with a seating capacity of 21,105.
+Tempe's Mullett Arena is the smallest, with a seating capacity of only 4,600.

 NHL Teams Map - The Perfect Gift For Hockey Fans